OmarShafie/hadith/README.md

 - Populate Hadiths in Link in a table

 Next Steps:
-- tooltip rawi details
 - search for rawi by name
 - Sanad Search (squence of rawi's)
   - Regex Search/ Bool Search
 - Optimize performance
 - *Information Retrieval: search for hadith (content) and view its sankey
+  - find similar hadiths (mutaba'at & shuhood)
   - Search by أطراف , تخريج, or exact match+similarity => then select list of wanted ahadith
-  - find similar hadiths (mutaba'at & shuhood)
+- case of shifting isnad using ح
+- case of using عطف
+- Color code links based on the connection level?
-  - prefix and suffix + ignore punctuations?
+- Review and test code blocks
-  - color code each route/chain as visual analysis
-  - combine the "Zeyadat" narrations into one steched narration color coded by its route
-- custom range nodePadding